Meet the wonderful NEEP Team.

 Matthew Wahab is an emergency physician at UHNBC in Prince George, BC.
 He completed medical school and family medicine residency at UBC.
 His professional interests include point-of-care ultrasound, simulation, and medical education.
 Outside of work he enjoys biking and skiing with his wife and two young children.

-Ultrasound CoordinatorAbout
+Ultrasound Lead

 Jayleen Emery